Grills logo.Grills

 There isn’t much room under the lid, so don’t even think about roasts or whole chickens.
 But, that’s ok — the reason you want one is for camping and tailgating food, not huge family meals.

-The plated-steel grate won’t cook as nicely as a cast iron grid, but we understand sacrifices have to be made to keep the weight down, or suddenly it’s not so portable.
+The plated-steel grate won’t cook as nicely as a cast iron grid, but I understand sacrifices have to be made to keep the weight down, or suddenly it’s not so portable.

 Barbecuing away from home is all about compromise; you have to give up some of the features you get on a full-size grill for the convenience of portability.